telerik/blazor-docs/components/datepicker/overview.md

 ## Events

 The Blazor Date Picker generates events that you can handle and further customize its behavior.
-[Read more about the Blazor Button events...]({%slug components/datepicker/events%}).
+[Read more about the Blazor Date Picker events...]({%slug components/datepicker/events%}).

 ## Validation